 Merging production, education and research The Museum of Loss and Renewal manifests itself in multiple forms such as exhibitions, public studios, screenings, residencies and publications.
 These activities often incorporate interdisciplinary public gatherings.

-Since 2017 The Museum of Loss and Renewal has been running a residency programme in Collemacchia, Italy.
-Each residency provides artists, curators, musicians or writers with uninterrupted periods of time to reflect and/or to produce work.
+The Museum of Loss and Renewal Residency Programme TAKING TIME / PRENDENDO TEMPO offers artists, curators, musicians or writers uninterrupted periods of time to reflect or to produce work.
 The deadline for the 2019 residencies has passed.
 Please click for more information.